mhart/ai-to-the-world-mcp-workshop/README.md

 You can also connect to your MCP server from Claude Desktop:

 - Follow [Anthropic's Quickstart](https://modelcontextprotocol.io/quickstart/user)
-- In Claude Desktop go to Settings > Developer > Edit Config
+- In Claude Desktop go to `Developer > Open App Config File...`
 - Update with this configuration, using your deployed URL:

 ```json